-From the dawn of powered flight, all aircraft were powered by piston engines until the morning of Sunday, August 27, 1939, when the first gas turbine engine took to the air.
+Piston engines have powered aircraft since the dawn of powered flight and still power them today.
 Nearly every noteworthy aircraft performance improvement was the direct result of an engine improvement.
 Many of these engine improvements ranked among some of the greatest accomplishments of the first half of the Twentieth Century.

-This section details the development and use of many significant piston engines.
+This section details piston engine development and use.

 Supercharger Development in the U.S. During the Inter-War Period

 Twelve-Cylinder Firing Order Display

 Air-Cooled Aircraft Engine Cylinders - by George Genevro

 Outstanding Compilation of Horizontally Opposed Aero Engine Information - by Jack Erickson